apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ### <a name="auth_providers"></a> Changing Authentication Providers

-The standard way to authenticate is with an access key and secret key using the properties in the configuration file.
+The standard way to authenticate is with an access key and secret key set in the Hadoop configuration files.

-The S3A client follows the following authentication chain:
+By default, the S3A client follows the following authentication chain:

+1. The options `fs.s3a.access.key`, `fs.s3a.secret.key` and `fs.s3a.sesson.key
+are looked for in the Hadoop XML configuration/Hadoop credential providers, returning a set of session credentials if all three are defined.
-1. The `fs.s3a.access.key` and `fs.s3a.secret.key` are looked for in the Hadoop XML configuration.
+1. The `fs.s3a.access.key` and `fs.s3a.secret.key` are looked for in the Hadoop XML configuration//Hadoop credential providers, returning a set of long-lived credentials if they are defined.
 1. The [AWS environment variables](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-environment),
-are then looked for.
+are then looked for: these will return session or full credentials depending on which values are set.
 1. An attempt is made to query the Amazon EC2 Instance Metadata Service to retrieve credentials published to EC2 VMs.